top of page

 • The biggie is that it is how you save for your retirement.
 In their latest report from December 2021 the Association of Superfunds Australia (ASFA) estimated that to retire at a comfortable standard, single people would need $45,962 per annum to fund their lifestyle and couples would need $64,771 per annum.
 If you would like to be retired for 20 plus years this would mean as a single person you would need a balance of approx $550,000 for singles and $650,000 for a couple to retire at age 60.
 To get these balances you need to factor making regular contributions into your business cashflow as there are contribution caps that may prohibit large sums being deposited down the track and trust us when we tell you not to rely on the government pension for this one if you don't have to.

-• Another reason to contribute to super is that you can get a tax deduction for the contribution, up to a maximum of $27,500 each year (jumping up to $30,000 from 1 July 2024).
+• Another reason to contribute to super is that you can get a tax deduction for the contribution, up to a maximum of $30,000 each year (from 1 July 2024).
 There are even carry forward unused concessional contribution rules that you may be able to tap into, which is a topic for another day unless you want to deep dive now).This will reduce the amount of tax your business pays in that financial year.
 It is a win win all round!

 So with all that in mind, how do we go about paying super?
 Here are the nuts and bolts ...